tnguyen-fb/funnelback-concierge/helper_files/README.md

 * **hook\_post\_process.groovy:** Groovy script (required by Freemarker template) to inject stop words into the data model.
 * **post\_index.sh:** Post index workflow script to generate auto-completion when the collection updates.

+# Limitations:

+* The Freemarker template currently only supports URL actions, sourced from the document's URL.
+This will be exteneded to support query triggers at some point.

 # Usage instructions

 ### Step 1: Create profiles for each auto-completion source